andreped/livermask/README.md

 Steps:
 1) Simply clone the git
-2) Create and activate virtual environment with dependencies (see requirements.txt)
+2) Create and activate virtual environment with dependencies (run > python setup.py for dependencies)
 3) The inference script is located in the lungmask subfolder.
-Deploy the model running:
+Deploy the trained model on a user-specified CT running:
 > python lungmask.py *path_to_nifti_file.nii* *output_name.nii*

 NOTE: Currently, model only works for the nifti format, and outputs a binary volume in the same format (*.nii).
 But this format can be imported in CustusX.
 I wouldn't recommend mixing DICOM and .nii prediction file in CustusX, as there seem to be some orientation issues between these (bug to be fixed in the future).
 But simply convert DICOM -> NIFTI using the command-line tool dcm2niix (https://github.com/rordenlab/dcm2niix).